Richard Thomas (mathematician): Education

 Thomas obtained his PhD on gauge theory on Calabi–Yau manifolds in 1997 under the supervision of Simon Donaldson at the University of Oxford.
-Together with Donaldson, he defined the Donaldson–Thomas invariants of Calabi–Yau 3-folds, now a major topic in geometry and the mathematics of string theory.
+In his dissertation research with Donaldson, he defined the Donaldson–Thomas invariants of Calabi–Yau 3-folds, a major topic in geometry and the mathematics of string theory.

 Career and research

 Before joining Imperial College, he was member of the Institute for Advanced Study in Princeton, New Jersey, and affiliated with Harvard University and the University of Oxford.
 He was made professor of pure mathematics in 2005.

-Thomas has made contributions to algebraic geometry, differential Geometry, and symplectic geometry.
+Thomas has made contributions to algebraic geometry, differential geometry, and symplectic geometry.
 His doctoral thesis, which introduced the invariants that later became known as Donaldson–Thomas invariants, was published in the Journal of Differential Geometry as `A holomorphic Casson invariant for Calabi-Yau 3-folds, and bundles on K3 fibrations'.
 Motivated by homological mirror symmetry, he produced braid group actions on derived categories of coherent sheaves in joint work with Paul Seidel.
 With Shing-Tung Yau he formulated a conjecture (now known as the Thomas–Yau conjecture) concerning the existence of a special Lagrangian in the Hamiltonian deformation class of a fixed Lagrangian submanifold of a Calabi–Yau manifold.
 Together with Rahul Pandharipande he formulated a refinement of the Donaldson–Thomas invariants for the special case of curve counting, the Pandharipande–Thomas (PT) stable pair invariants.
 With Martijn Kool and Vivek Shende, he used the PT invariants to prove the Göttsche conjecture—a classical algebro-geometric problem going back more than a century.
 With Davesh Maulik and Pandharipande he proved the Katz–Klemm–Vafa (KKV) conjecture, establishing links between the Gromov–Witten theory of K3 surfaces and modular forms.
 His collaboration with Daniel Huybrechts led to contributions to the deformation theory of complexes.
 With Nick Addington he established a compatibility result for two rationality conjectures on cubic fourfolds.